ManikMaity/Learn-ReactJS/broCode-react/README.md

   )
 }
 ```
-8. If we wnat to add js in componet return statement we use `{code}` like this -
+8.If we want to add JS in component return statement, we use `{code}` like this:
 ```js
 return (
         <footer>